waikereru/waikereru.github.io/_pages/1769-garden.md

 {% include figure image_path="/assets/images/1769/stone-rows-aerial.jpg" caption="Stone rows from above" %}

 The stone mounds are set out in a quincunx pattern (like the five on a dice), noted by Joseph Banks in the kūmara gardens in Anaura Bay.
-In the 1769 Garden they’ve been laid out using pegged strings to create the precise geometry - the same method recorded by Banks.
+In the 1769 Seed Archive they’ve been laid out using pegged strings to create the precise geometry - the same method recorded by Banks.

 {% include figure image_path="/assets/images/1769/stone-mounds-aerial.jpg" caption="Stone mounds from above" %}

-In the 1769 garden the stone rows and mounds are used to showcase rare and interesting plants, for instance Tarakupenga (*Coprosma acerosa*), Tūkōrehu (*Plantago raoulii*), Kōpata (*Pelargonium inodorum*) and Te Auanga (*Geranium retrorsum*).
+In the 1769 Seed Archive the stone rows and mounds are used to showcase rare and interesting plants, for instance Tarakupenga (*Coprosma acerosa*), Tūkōrehu (*Plantago raoulii*), Kōpata (*Pelargonium inodorum*) and Te Auanga (*Geranium retrorsum*).

 {% include figure image_path="/assets/images/1769/stone-rows-and-mounds.jpg" caption="Stone rows and mounds" %}